Rocky Desert or Hamada

 (locally called Hazm or Mistah)

 The rocky desert or hamada, locally known as hazm and/or mistah, meaning unfruitful, is the ecosystem most abundantly seen in Qatar.
 The rocks are formed by weathering of local bedrock, while finer particles may also be transported on site by sand- or rain-storms.
-Rocky desert is found in undulating higher ground, and usually surrounds rawdat, sand dunes, as well as rocky hills, and boarders with inland and coastal sabkhat.
+Rocky desert is found in undulating higher ground, and usually surrounds rawda, sand dunes, as well as rocky hills, and boarders with inland and coastal sabkha.

 Even if they seem unhospitable, many desert dwellers make their home in this ecosystem.
 For example, Spiny-tailed Agamas, dig burrows in the soil among and below rocks, where they reside in times of rest, and to avoid predators and extreme environmental conditions alike.
 Animals form burrows in the desert floor because there is a significant temperature differential between the surface and just a few centimeters deep into the soil.
 Furthermore, humidity exuded from the side walls of the burrow, allows animals, especially reptiles, to maintain their skin moistened.